Sheikh Rehana: Personal life

+Rehana, her daughter Tulip Siddiq and son Radwan Mujib Siddiq Bobby with sister, the ousted Prime Minister of Bangladesh Sheikh Hasina and nephew Sajeeb Wazed Joy in 2016 in London.

 Rehana is married to Shafique Ahmed Siddique, retired professor of Department of Accounting & Information Systems, Faculty of Business Studies (FBS), University of Dhaka.
 Her son, Radwan Mujib Siddiq Bobby, is a councilor of Bangladesh Awami League.
 Her daughter, Tulip Siddiq, is a Member of Parliament for the Labour Party in the United Kingdom House of Commons for the Hampstead and Kilburn constituency, her other daughter is Azmina Siddiq.

 Rehana often accompanied Sheikh Hasina on her official trips including the state funeral of Elizabeth II, Queen of the United Kingdom in 2022 and Coronation of Charles III and Camilla in 2023.
 She also accompanied Hasina after she resigned as Prime Minister and fled Bangladesh to India during the Non-cooperation movement (2024) on 5 August.